This post may contain affiliate links, which are always marked with *. Please read my disclosure for more information.

 - When your steamed artichokes are done, remove from the heat and let them cool down slightly before eating.

-There are two ways to to make sure steamed or boiled artichokes are done:
+There are two good ways to make sure steamed or boiled artichokes are done:

 Eating artichokes is fun!
 But if you haven't done it before, you might be a bit confused as to how you actually get to the food - and where is the food, anyway?!

-There are two things you eat on an artichoke: the end of the leaves and the artichoke heart.
+There are two things you eat on an artichoke: the meat on the leaves, and the artichoke heart.

 - Start by picking off the outer leaves.
 Either pick them off one at a time and eat directly, or pick off a bunch or all of them at once.
 Dip the end of the leaf in your whipped butter or other sauce and then gently pull of the meaty part of the leaf with your teeth.